Summer is almost here, and with warm weather come family cookouts and competitive barbecues.

 When Spanish explorers arrived in the new world, they found Caribbean natives drying meat in the sun.
 This is an ancient practice, found all over the world.
 The problem with this preservation method is that the meat spoils and attracts insects.
 To combat these problems, people would build small fires and place the meat over them.
 This became a very effective preservation method, and is what we now call “cold smoking.”

-The word that the native West Indians used for this process is “barbacoa,” which is most likely the root for our word “barbecue,” although this is hotly debated among scholars.
+The word that the indigenous West Indians used for this process is “barbacoa,” which is most likely the root for our word “barbecue,” although this is hotly debated among scholars.

 As the New World was settled, Europeans brought pigs and cattle with them.
 Pork became the meat of choice for southerners, as pigs thrived in the south with very little tending.
 The racks used to preserve meat were replaced with pits and smoke houses.